 Cloud Accounting Ensures Compliance at Tax Time

 Tax time isn’t just about preparing your federal and state income tax returns.
-You may need to issue W-2 forms to employees and issue W-9 Forms and 1099-MISC Forms to independent contractors, vendors, and suppliers to whom you paid $600 or more during the calendar year.
+You may need to issue W-2 forms to employees and issue W-9 Forms and 1099-NEC Forms to independent contractors, vendors, and suppliers to whom you paid $600 or more during the calendar year.